RAIDUIX-DEVELOPER/raiduix-neuratone/README.md

 - `test`, `test:watch`, `test:ci` — Jest test suite

 Optional tasks (VS Code tasks.json) are available in this repo to streamline CI‑like checks.

+See also:

+- `docs/storage.md` for Vercel Blob and Edge Config setup and usage.

 ## 🧯 Troubleshooting FAQ